Willandra Lakes Region: Description

 Willandra Lakes is located in south-western New South Wales.
 The lakes system, a remnant of the Lachlan River drainage pattern, is approximately 150 km long by 40 km wide and runs generally in a north–south direction from Lake Mulurulu in the north to Lake Prungle in the south.
 The approximate area is 600,000 hectares.
 Parallel to the eastern shores, white sand and clay dunes rise 40 metres above the plain, while deep gullies have been cut through the lake shore deposits.
 The landscape surrounding the system is one of low, parallel ridges of fine red sand.

-Lake Mungo, the best known of the lakes in the area is located in the centre of the Willandra Lakes system about 100 km north-east of Mildura.
+Lake Mungo, the best known of the lakes in the area, is in the centre of the Willandra Lakes system about 100 km north-east of Mildura.

-Vegetation and Geomorphological Features
+Vegetation and geomorphological features

 The dry lake beds support mallee eucalypt and saltbush communities, while the sand dunes are occasionally bare of vegetation, or support mallee and spinifex communities.

 The area is representative of south-east Australian lunettes or dry lake beds with wind blown dunes on their eastern margins and flat floors, formerly lake bottoms.
 A lunette is a crescentic dune ridge commonly found on the eastern (lee) margin of shallow lake basins in eastern Australia, developed under the influence of dominant westerly winds.
 The lunettes provide the area with a special scenic quality.
 Stabilised dunes, crescent shaped, edge the lakes and where erosion has occurred, deep gullying has created miniature grand canyons of great beauty, as at the Walls of China, where the multicoloured strata of the lunette of Lake Mungo is exposed.